 What Must I Do To Be Saved

 As we further transition into the Book of Acts, chapter 16 I want to hearken back to part 2 of this series briefly.
 The United Pentecostal Church Intl.
-(UPCI) and the Oneness Pentecostal movement from which I came taught so strongly that Acts 2:38 was the only Salvation message found in the Bible, that all those who did not adhere to this new revelation from 1945 were lost.
+(UPCI) and the Oneness Pentecostal movement from whence I came taught so strongly that Acts 2:38 was the only Salvation message found in the Bible, that all those who did not adhere to this new revelation from circa 1906-1945 were lost.
 Insomuch that they taught that when the Jews asked Peter the question, ‘Men and brethren, what shall we do?’
 (Acts 2:37) what they had really asked was What Must I Do To Be Saved.

 Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas, And brought them out, and said, Sirs, what must I do to be saved? – Acts 16:29,30 KJV